marcusds/grunt-html2md/README.md

 ### Options

-Options are passed to the `trundown` handler, please see https://github.com/domchristie/turndown for further details
+Options are passed to the `turndown` handler, please see https://github.com/domchristie/turndown for further details

 #### options.gfm